 Panstin’ It – Hard

 Let me explain that heading.
 There are planners, who decide in advance what they’re going to write.
 They use sensible tools like tables of contents, outlines, and such.
 They are organized and get things done.
 Planners are the Erkels of the writing world.
 Then there are pantsers — people who do things by the seat of their pants.
 Not much planning is going on (let’s be real, none), but they are also committed to “git ‘er done.”
-Neither one is better than the other in my book, but can you guess which one I am?
+No judgment here.
+Neither is better than the other in my book, but can you guess which one I am?

 The Times, They Are A-Tightening

-By writing daily since January 1, 2018, I’ve amassed now only a book but over 350 blog posts.
+By writing daily since January 1, 2018, I’ve amassed not only a book but over 350 blog posts.
 That’s not too shabby.
 At the same time, I’ve kept up with my biking, walking and yoga practices.
 But I’ve also not had a regular job I’ve had to show up at.
 That’s changing for a while at least, so that means I’ll have to budget my time better, prioritize, and cut back on frivolous things.
 I haven’t seen a TV show (outside of Marvel’s Agents of Shield and the Tour de France) for a month.
-And maybe I spend a little less time on other things, too.
-Often sleep, which always catches up to you.
+And maybe I’ll spend a little less time on other things, too.
+Often sleep, which always catches up to us.